-The Laboratory of Genome Diagnostics performs diagnostics for a large number of (rare) genetic disorders for both prenatal and postnatal genetic disorders.
-To guarantee the quality, Genome Diagnostics is accredited and is equipped with the latest state-of-the-art techniques and equipment.Read more
+The Laboratory of Genome Diagnostics performs diagnostic testing for a large number of (rare) genetic disorders for both prenatal and postnatal genetic disorders.
+To guarantee the quality of our services, Genome Diagnostics is accredited and equipped with the latest state-of-the-art techniques and equipment.Read more

-We offer a wide range of diagnostic genetic tests.
-The diagnostic tests are performed by an expert team of clinical geneticists laboratory specialists.
+We offer a wide range of diagnostic genetic tests, that are performed by an expert team of clinical geneticists laboratory specialists.
 Our laboratory uses a number of different methodologies and techniques including:

 - DNA diagnostics, including exome sequencing, smMIP-technology, Sanger sequencing and MLPA analysis